janetanne/django-todo-api/README.md

 # django-todo-api 📝
 A simple To Do API built with Django and djangorestframework.

-Utilizes ModelViewSet, which abstracts away the method handlers and provides operations or actions instead.
+This API utilizes ModelViewSet, which abstracts away the method handlers and provides operations or actions instead.
 URL routing is handled by DefaultRouter.
 TRULY MAGIC.

+I chose Django specifically because it was incredibly easy to get started (opinionated framework, batteries included), and djangorestframework made it extra easy to create the API.

 ## Table of Contents 📑
 * [Built with](#built-with)